openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

         should be able to run on **KVM**, **VMware**, and **VirtualBox**.
-The appliance is completely self-contained, runs the smbtatorture processes directly after reaching runlevel 3,and Built with SUSE Studio if your virtual machine is setup to be reachable from the hostâ€™s network, all the SMBTA tools like rrddriver or smbtaquery can be run against it, once you know the IP adress of SMBTA Stresstester (the appliance root password is â€œlinuxâ€):
+The appliance is completely self-contained, runs the smbtatorture processes directly after reaching runlevel 3,and Built with SUSE Studio if your virtual machine is setup to be reachable from the host’s network, all the SMBTA tools like rrddriver or smbtaquery can be run against it, once you know the IP adress of SMBTA Stresstester (the appliance root password is “linux”):
 >
->     smbtaquery -i 3491 -h 192.168.178.26 -q â€˜global, usage rw;â€™
+>     smbtaquery -i 3491 -h 192.168.178.26 -q ‘global, usage rw;’
 >
 > SMBTA Stresstest is available in the [SUSE Gallery](http://susegallery.com/a/HkqPEE/smbta-stresstest), and we also
         uploaded it to [this place](http://morelias.org/smbta/SMBTA_Stresstest.i686-0.0.1.ovf.tar.gz).
-For more information on SMB Traffic Analyzer, please check out itâ€™s
+For more information on SMB Traffic Analyzer, please check out it’s
           [homepage](http://holger123.wordpress.com/smb-traffic-analyzer/).
 Merry
         Christmas and a happy new year.
 >